neels/micro/README.md

 # micro
-A Docker service that sends emails using Flask, RabbitMQ, Mysql and PHP.
+This is a Docker service that sends emails using Flask, RabbitMQ, Mysql and PHP.
 Languages used to complete this Project `PHP, Python, SQL`

+"I am just playing around with some technology here and was a fun project."

 #### flask (API)
 * gets the POST request and then validates the JSON and passes it RabbitMQ